 Note 1: The non-3GPP access network needs to have defined interworking with 3GPP.

-An example could be a WLAN (operated by some WLAN operator) that can, if needed, automatically be connected to a PLMN to serve as an I-WLAN access.
+An example could be a WLAN (operated by some WLAN operator) that can, if needed, automatically be connected to a PLMN.
 This would enable the PLMN operator to provide additional access resources on a dynamic basis and to provide service to more customers (e.g. at mass events).

 Note 2: The degree of automation provided for network attachment is yet to be determined, but is intended to simplify (or completely automate) administration procedures.